eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/quad-store-configuration/index.md

 ## Virtuoso setup

 This section only covers setup options that have a direct impact on the interoperability between DataPlatform and Virtuoso.
 There are far more options which can significantly improve the overall performance.
-For an overview of all configuration files and options of Virtuoso refer to the document [Database Server Administration](http://docs.openlinksw.com/virtuoso/databaseadmsrv.html) of the official product documentation.
+For an overview of all configuration files and options of Virtuoso refer to the [OpenLink Virtuoso Universal Server Documentation](https://docs.openlinksw.com/virtuoso/).
 Ensure to add the suggested parameters to the corresponding subsections of the configuration file before starting the server.

 ### Compatibility